Capital Expenditure or CapEx is a business expenditure incurred as a result of the purchase of capital assets in an organization.

 Any purchase made by a company can qualify as Capex only when the machinery, equipment, or property’s usefulness extends beyond one year.

 Capex expenditures are usually large amounts and may run into millions and billions of dollars, based on the company’s budgets.
 These are always high on the agenda of top CEOs and CFOs.

 Capex purchases can be wide-ranging in amounts but one common feature in all capital expenditure purchases is that the goods are used over an extended period of time.

-The expenditure can be as small as installation charges on the purchase of capital equipment to buying new machinery or as large as building a brand new production unit.
+The expenditure can be as small as installation charges on the purchase of capital equipment to buy new machinery or as large as building a brand-new production unit.

 For service-based companies, capital expenditure usually involves the purchase of computers, furniture, and other assets.

 An organization buying a lifetime subscription to Windows 10 OS or McAfee Antivirus can also be considered Capital Expenditure as it has long-term benefits over multiple years.